The Best, Wildest Twists from All of 'How to Get Away With Murder'

 Let's remember the recently departed series' craziest moments.

-How to Get Away with Murder, ABC’s beloved legal thriller from producing powerhouse Shonda Rhimes, has finally wrapped up the sprawling saga of criminal defense attorney and law professor Annalise Keating (Viola Davis) and her inner circle of law students and associates.
+How to Get Away with Murder, ABC’s beloved legal thriller from producing powerhouse Shonda Rhimes, wrapped up the sprawling saga of criminal defense attorney and law professor Annalise Keating (Viola Davis) and her inner circle of law students and associates in 2020.
 (All six seasons are now available on Netflix.)
-Created by Peter Nowalk under Shondaland, the show has yielded a steady stream of convoluted mysteries, incredible performances, and unpredictable twists as Annalise and everyone around her work to evade the law, shed light on government conspiracies, and make peace with their inner demons along the way.
+Created by Peter Nowalk under Shondaland, the show yielded a steady stream of convoluted mysteries, incredible performances, and unpredictable twists as Annalise and everyone around her work to evade the law, shed light on government conspiracies, and make peace with their inner demons along the way.

 Warning: There are massive spoilers ahead.
-For those who haven’t seen any of the first five seasons, well, what the hell have you even been doing since 2014?
-For everyone else who tuned into the series finale regardless, prepare to reminisce.
+For those who haven’t seen any of the series, well, what the hell have you even been doing since 2014?

 Sam’s penis is on a dead girl’s phone